kaseywolff/Codesweeper/README.md

   - Hard is a 16x30 grid
   - Custom - a user can select the size of grid they would like to play
 - I have encountered difficulty setting up dev/ production localhosts, so currently localhost:8080 is where you can work and view changes
+- Refactoring and using React functional components and hooks as opposed to class components would be an interesting challengs

 Because I did not implement varying levels of difficulty, I hard coded in what I needed for a 9x9 grid.
 Changing this would be a rather significant project.

 ### In summary

-I thoroughly enjoyed working on this project.
+I thoroughly enjoyed working on this project and am still enjoying adding to it.
 I learned a lot about React, changing state, SCSS, implementing logic, and beginning to set up a database for users.
+At this time, the code isn't as clean as it could be and will require some tidying and refactoring.

 Feel free to fork and clone this repo